 \paragraph{Conclusion} In this paper, we demonstrate an equivalence between distributed ADMM and message-passing networks that, to our knowledge, has not been explicitly recognized before.
-Based on this insight, we describe a learning-to-optimize approach that predicts instance-specific hyperparameters for distributed ADMM, which is trained by unrolling the algorithm and minimizing the normalized distance between the true minimizer and the network output for a specific problem distribution.
+Based on this insight, we describe a learning-to-optimize approach that predicts instance-specific hyperparameters for distributed ADMM.
+The model is trained by unrolling the algorithm and minimizing the normalized distance between the true minimizer and the network output for a specific problem distribution.
 These learning tasks can be naturally expressed as different graph learning tasks leveraging the connection between ADMM and GNNs.
-In numerical experiments, we validate that the learned algorithm outperforms the baseline method and leads to an accelerated convergence of ADMM.
+In numerical experiments, we validate that the learned algorithm outperforms the baseline methods and leads to faster convergence of ADMM.